 Bikur Cholim (visiting the sick) is a Jewish organization providing encouragement and reassurance to patients and families.
 At GBMC they provide challah bread, grape juice and candles for Shabbat on a weekly basis.

 Deacon Kevin Reid

+Rev. Weimert is pastor emeritus of Calvary Baptist Church in Towson where he served faithfully for over 35 years.
 Fred serves as an on-call chaplain and celebrates chapel services on a periodic basis.
-Fred provides vacation coverage when GBMC's full-time chaplain is out of the office.
+Fred provides vacation coverage for GBMC's full-time chaplain.